R3tr093/Heroku-socket/README.md

 ```

-<p> These lines of codes simplified way, allow to load our file index.html as template client when a client will arrive on our application. </p>
+<p> These lines of codes simplified way, allow to load our file  <a href="index.html" target="_blank">index.html</a> as template client when a client will arrive on our application. </p>

 <hr>